Code-Institute-Submissions/MS1-tartan-taps/README.md

         1. As a Frequent User, I want to see what beers are available and compare them against my delivery.
         2. As a Frequent User, I want to find information about the breweries, from where the beers came.
         3. As a Frequent User, I want to be able to cancel / pause my subscription at any point.
-        4. As a Frequent User, I want to be able to change the amount of beers I order each month.
+        4. As a Frequent User, I want to be able to change the amount of beers I order each month, and when I receive them.

 ## Scope